Death

 The Threshold

-An hourglass: a throat barely wide enough for one grain.
-Above, sand that has not yet fallen.
-Below, grains that will never move again.
-A grain is alive only in the falling – the friction at the throat, the heat of the now closing behind you.
-The last grain falls as every grain before.
+An hourglass: a throat the width of a single grain.
+Above, sand not yet fallen.
+Below, grains that will not move again.
+A grain is alive only in the falling – the friction at the throat, the heat of the instant closing behind it.
+The last grain falls as every grain before it fell.
 What sets it apart is only this: nothing follows.

 The Way

 You rehearse the last grain.
-You imagine it hesitating at the throat – slower, heavier, haloed – as if gravity would wait for you.
-But look where you stand while you imagine it: in the lower chamber, among grains that have already fallen.
+You imagine it hesitating at the throat – slower, heavier, luminous – as if gravity would pause for you.
+But look where you stand: in the lower chamber, amongst grains already fallen.
 You cup them in your palms, hoping they are still warm.
-The grain in the throat does not look up, does not look down.
+The grain in the throat does not look up.
+It does not look down.
 It falls.
 Your only life is the heat of its passing.

 The Shadow

-He watched his daughter blow out five candles.
-Before he could fix the image of her puffed cheeks and the candlelight in her eyes, the moment had already become memory, a photograph before the shutter closed.
-He learnt to live in what had already happened, rearranging the fallen sand, replaying each small collapse.
+His daughter blew out five candles.
+Before he could hold the image – puffed cheeks, candlelight in her eyes – the moment had become memory, a photograph developed before the shutter closed.
+He reached for it; it was already gone.
+He learnt to live in the lower chamber, raking through sand that would never rise again.
 His daughter is fifty now.
 She sits beside his bed, holding his hand.
-Grey at her temples, speaking with a voice that sounds just like her mother's.
-Her hand is warm, and he cannot feel it – only something old, stirring beneath.
+Grey at the temples.
+Her mother's voice has settled in hers.
+Her hand around his is warm, and he cannot feel it, only the old birthday stirring underneath.
 His grip softens in her hand.
-The last thing he sees is a birthday cake, five candles, and a small face already filling with breath for the wish. ❖ She stood at the edge of her son's wedding, watching her boy – her boy, already a man – pull his bride into their first dance.
-Her husband's hand found her elbow, his thumb tracing a slow circle on her skin.
+The last thing he sees is a birthday cake, five candles, and a small face already filling with breath for the wish. ❖ She stood at the edge of the dance floor at her son's wedding, watching her boy – her boy, already a man – draw his bride into their first dance.
+Her husband's hand found her arm.
+His thumb traced a slow circle on her skin.
 Dance with me.
 The song would end in two minutes.
 Later, she said.
 There would be other songs.
 He wanted Prague.
 The brochure sat on the counter until the pages yellowed and stuck together.
 One morning it was gone.
-Neither of them mentioned it again.
+Neither of them spoke of it again.
 Now, beside her bed, he sits at the exact distance she spent a lifetime teaching him.
-She wants to say something – wants to ask him to dance.
+She wants to say something.
+Wants to ask him to dance.
 The song ended thirty years ago.
 She reaches for him in the dark.
 Her fingers find his.
 He flinches – a body that has forgotten her touch.
 Her breath thins.
-The last thing she feels is his warm hand on her arm – thirty years ago – asking her to dance.
+The last thing she feels is his warm hand on her arm, thirty years ago, asking for one dance.

 Epistrophe

 The hourglass empties.
-The last grain falls – the same quiet drop, the same gravity.
+The last grain falls: the same fall, the same gravity.
 Silence.
 The sand settles.
-You see the shape you carved without ever knowing it.
-Every grain exactly where it fell – the ones you held up to the light, the ones you let pour through your hands, the ones you did not know were falling.
+You see the shape your falling made.
+Every grain exactly where it fell – the ones you held up to the light, the ones you let pour through your fingers, the ones you never knew were falling.
 Light shifts beyond the glass.
-A hand reaches; the hourglass turns.
-The sand begins again – drawn only by the weight of its own end.
+A hand reaches down.
+The hourglass turns.
+The sand begins again – drawn only by the weight of its own ending.
 Somewhere, stone becomes shelter.
-Somewhere, a crack makes room for the whole sky.
-Somewhere, the first grain begins its fall—
+Somewhere, a crack holds the whole sky.
+Somewhere, the first grain falls—